 Power at sea

-Resurgence of US Navy tech will help restore fleet's competitive edge
+Resurgence of naval tech will help restore a fleet's competitive edge

-For the U.S. Navy, that means more ships that can take on increasingly complex missions.
+For U.S. and international navies, there is an urgent need for more ships that can take on increasingly complex missions.
 New weapons that can stop waves of attacks from manned and unmanned craft.
 Advanced sensors that can help sailors see further and give them more time to make potentially life-saving decisions.

 That last one is important.
 You can’t stop what you can’t see.
-Recent advances in weapons ships must face, including ballistic missiles, fighter jets and enemy ships, mean U.S. naval radar systems must do more than ever.
+Recent advances in weapons ships must face, including ballistic missiles, fighter jets and enemy ships, mean naval radar systems must do more than ever.
 Radars need to see further, see more clearly in complex, clutter-filled environments and quickly offer critical information across the fleet.

-So among the tools the Navy needs is new radar tech, not only to meet that meet future challenges, but to outpace the changes that are coming, according to Scott Spence, director of Naval Radar Systems at Raytheon.
+So among the tools the Navy needs is new radar tech, not only to meet future challenges, but to outpace the changes that are coming, according to Scott Spence, director of Naval Radar Systems at Raytheon.

 “In the past, the Navy had an overwhelming technological advantage, which has been shrinking as the threat has increased," Spence said.
 “We need to flip the equation.
 One way to do it is with a radar that can see farther...and share information.”